 Beyond looking at an equipment list, you should be looking to see what value-added services they have that may save you time and money.
 Do they offer prototyping?
 Do they use design-for-manufacturing (DFM) principles?
 Do they offer design review and provide advice on materials, design simplification, etc.?
 Are there other time-saving processes or equipment they use that would apply to your project?

-Also, significant savings, not to mention convenience, can be found when the metal fabricator offers a one-stop shop for product design, prototyping, fabrication, and inventory management under one roof.
+Also, significant savings, not to mention convenience, can be found when the sheet metal fabricator offers a one-stop shop for product design, prototyping, fabrication, and inventory management under one roof.
 Using a one-stop shop fast-tracks your entire project and makes your life easier because you no longer need to find and qualify a design house, a prototyping house, a fabricator, and a fulfillment house.
 This optimized approach will get your components or finished product to you faster.

 The word quality gets thrown around pretty casually.
 It can be found on just about every manufacturing website with an inferred meaning of excellent quality.
 However, you have likely noticed that not all manufacturers produce the same level of quality.